 When I first read that quote I connected with it instantly.
 I felt as If time froze and in that moment I was able to look at society in a way I hadn’t before.
 Albom’s words were true.
 Everyone’s always pressed for time, running their life on a tight schedule, counting the minutes, the hours, the days, weeks, months and years.
 I mean, it seemed to me that timekeeping was the crux of human suffering.

 Initially this observation frustrated me.
 I felt trapped by society, and like any naive teenager who hasn’t considered the virtues of timekeeping, I rebelled against the machine and swore I would never work the status quo 9-5 desk job and end up like all the other cogs.
 Above all, I was curious to know and understand more about how society functioned.

 The first book I fully read by Mitch Albom was The Five People You Meet In Heaven.
-That book was philosophical and simple.
-It lead me to pick up Tuesdays With Morrie from my local library and I thoroughly enjoyed not only his easy-to-read style, but also his willingness to write about intimidating topics like life, death, illness, regret, dreams and so forth.
+That book was simple yet philosophical.
+It lead me to pick up Tuesdays With Morrie from my local library.
+I enjoyed both his easy-to-read style, and also his willingness to write about intimidating topics like life, death, illness, regret, dreams and so forth.

 The Way of Zen

-Alan Watts is my favourite author to date.
+Alan Watts became a huge influence on my life & philosophy.
 Before I read any of his books I came across a Youtube video called What Do You Desire?

 What do I desire?
 What is that I want above all else in life?
 I thought it was a worthy question to pursue and as a teenager I felt pressured to want what everyone else supposedly wanted.
 I needed to first figure out who I was and one of the ways of doing that was to ask these deeply personal questions that Alan Watts presented in his writings and lectures.